geirolz/secret/docs/source/README.md

 ## Obfuscation

-The value is obfuscated when creating the `Secret` instance using an implicit `Obfuscator`which, by default, transform the value into a xor-ed
+The value is obfuscated when creating the `Secret` instance using the implicit `ObfuscationStrategy` which, by default, transform the value into a xor-ed
 `ByteBuffer` witch store bytes outside the JVM using direct memory access.

-The obfuscated value is de-obfuscated using an implicit `DeObfuscator` instance every time the method `use` is invoked which returns the original value converting bytes back to `T` re-apply the xor.
+The obfuscated value is de-obfuscated using the implicit `ObfuscationStrategy` instance every time the method `use` is invoked which returns the original value converting bytes back to `T` re-apply the xor.